Degree Apprentices share their stories of life-changing opportunity

 – Louise Bagshaw showed how valuable a degree apprenticeship can be further into a career.
 As a senior manager with 11 years’ experience in Asda’s technology department, she was unsure how to progress until offered the opportunity of a degree apprenticeship.
 Her course, in partnership with Leeds Beckett University, filled knowledge gaps and increased her skills and confidence, resulting in a promotion to senior director.

 – Perhaps the most moving story of all was from Sabreen Anwar of Lloyds Banking Group.
-Brought up in a community where she said girls were not allowed to go to university, she left school at 16 with no qualifications, endured a forced marriage, and ended up outcast and with no money.
+Brought up in a community where she said girls were not allowed to go to university, she left school at 16 with no qualifications and ended up with no money and homeless.
 Fortunate enough to get a job with Lloyds Banking Group, she started to create a new life for herself.
 Recognising her potential, her employer supported her in getting the qualifications she needed to embark on a digital degree apprenticeship with Manchester Metropolitan University.
 Sabreen shared her happiness at now being financially secure, qualified and fulfilling her career potential.

 Appreciation for the support from employers and universities was a strong theme: apprentices explained how important their mentors and tutors have been, and described how their 30-strong tutor groups and personal relationship with tutors were the envy of their peers on full time degrees in lecture theatres of 300 students.
 The degree apprentices also talked about the importance of gaining a degree, both as a passport to opportunity in a sector where a degree is expected for so many jobs and as a respected qualification in their communities.
 All said they were so grateful for the opportunities they have been given that they now make time outside of their work and study to share their stories and encourage others make the most of their capability through degree apprenticeships.